sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 				* The API server has been moved to a dedicated server instance.
 This allows for more accurate measurements in upcoming features.
 				* The API server now parses crawl requests automatically.
 			* **Fixed:**
-				* Sitemap detection when more advanced sitemaps are found now works.
+				* The sitemap detection for more advanced sitemaps now works.
+				* When a HTTP error is generated when fetching the sitemap, this is now correctly handled.
 * **Free - Incognito:**
 	* **Version:**
 		* 1.1.0